 For years, gaming headsets have been trapped in a purgatory of crazy designs, over-the-top RGB LED lighting, and large irremovable microphones that would look out of place anywhere else but at a desk.
 SteelSeries is hoping to change how people think about their headsets by creating a pair of cans that have the features gamers need (in-line mic, onboard volume rocker, USB connection, etc), all stuffed into a design that could compete with a pair of Beats in a beauty contest any day.

 Overall, I think the effort pays off.
-The outside of both earcups are covered in a velvety soft rubberized material that help the Arctis 5 feel way outside the sub-$100 price range, while the cups themselves are made of proprietary memory foam “AirWeave” fabric.
+The outside of both earcups is covered in a velvety soft rubberized material that helps the Arctis 5 feel way outside the sub-$100 price range, while the cups themselves are made of proprietary memory foam “AirWeave” fabric.
 The fabric cups are meant to both wick away heat/sweat from the ears while still keeping you completely isolated from the outside world, something leather cups struggle with.
-It took awhile for the newness of the cups fabric to wear in to the point where they felt comfortable, but after about 25 hours of use, they finally adapted to the shape of my head and provided a tight fit.
+It took a while for the newness of the cup fabric to wear in to the point where they felt comfortable, but after about 25 hours of use, they finally adapted to the shape of my head and provided a tight fit.

 Read More: Best Wireless Gaming Headset

 Unfortunately, the same can’t be said for the headband.
-SteelSeries is openly touting the decision to include what the company calls “athlete-level performance ski goggle straps” on the inside of the headband, but here’s the crux of it: people don’t attach ski goggles to the top of their head, they put them around the back.
-Getting a good fit on these headphones so they actually adhere to your head is no easy task, and as anyone who’s owned a headset before can tell you, a proper fit is crucial to maintaining even sound.
+SteelSeries is openly touting the decision to include what the company calls “athlete-level performance ski goggle straps” on the inside of the headband, but here’s the crux of it: people don’t attach ski goggles to the top of their heads, they put them around the back.
+Getting a good fit on these headphones, so they actually adhere to your head, is no easy task, and as anyone who’s owned a headset before can tell you, a proper fit is crucial to maintaining even sound.
 If the headphones aren’t snug against your skull, you immediately lose bass anytime you are chewing food or turn your head too quickly.
-Too tight, and you can’t wear them for more than an hour at a time without feeling like someone is trying to slowly crush your head in a vice.
+They are too tight, and you can’t wear them for more than an hour at a time without feeling like someone is trying to slowly crush your head in a vice.